nir0k/DNSPulse_watcher/README.md

 - Dynamic updating of the list of servers polled from a csv file
 - Synchronization of configurations and server lists with neighboring servers (list of servers and authorization token configured in the configuration file)
 - Web interface:
-    - Ability to view configuration, list of polled servers, latest application logs and audits, synchronization status with other servers)
+  - Ability to view configuration, list of polled servers, latest application logs and audits, and synchronization status with other servers
-    - Ability to edit the list of servers being polled either by uploading a file or line by line.
+  - Capability to edit the server list by uploading a file or line-by-line
-    - Ability to change most of the configuration through the web interface
+  - Option to change configuration through the web interface
+  - API documentation
+- API:
+  - Hash of configuration and server list files, and date of last modification
+  - Retrieval of the configuration file
+  - Retrieval of the server list file
 - Logging of utility operations with a choice of logging level
 - Audit log recording
 - Log rotation according to set rules